koskath/arete2/course_content/SC/final_md_files/Lecture14/lecture_14_slide_61_final-results-supplier-selection-based-unit.md

-# Final Results – Supplier Selection Based on Total Unit Cost
+# Slide 61 of Lecture 14 contains information about Final Results – Supplier Selection Based on Total Unit Cost

 The final slide brings together all relevant factors: cost, performance, and policy/CSR considerations.
 Beyond logistics and operations, this includes:
 - **Recycling and CSR alignment:** ABC does not recycle, whereas XYZ complies with recycling and CSR expectations.